 Basically in all of my PCM1794A measurements I have seen something strange going on in the distortion figures between left and right channels.
 Right channel is constantly weaker but the results are very consistent between measurements, parts, and even different opamp models, while left channel shows better performance but the results are very inconsistent.

 I will show few examples from different measurements.
 To be honest, I still do not know what is the root cause of these variations.
 While I was expecting my design and PCB to be the guilty one, I have seen the behaviour between different component and even different PCBs, it is inevitable that I start pointing my finger at the PCM1794A itself.
-But before drawing the final conclusion, I will still create some very simple and symmetric test board.
+But before drawing the final conclusion, I will still create a very simple and symmetric test board.
 However, now I will just present the results I have gathered so far.

 These measurements are done on H-DAC boards.
 Pay attention to the distortion levels, meaning the part of THD+N vs. amplitude plot where amplitude is larger than -20 dBFS.
 There are not really noise inconsistencies between the channels.

 Channel difference is clear in every distortion test on H-DAC.
 Below is an example of THD+N vs. amplitude across sample rate.